hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 # Terraform Enterprise Log Forwarding

 Terraform Enterprise supports forwarding its logs to one or more external destinations, a process called log forwarding.
-Log forwarding provides operators of Terraform Enterprise with increased observability, assistance complying with log retention requirements, and information availabilty during troubleshooting.
+Log forwarding provides increased observability, assistance complying with log retention requirements, and information during troubleshooting.

 ## Requirements